bernardorufino/pick/README.md

 - **List mode**: outputs a list divided by '\n', handy for selecting sublists before executing commands on some input.
 - **Table mode**: lets you select parts of the table and constructs the final subtable, useful for filtering huge tables that some commands output.

-It's been developed with OSX in mind, but we consider porting it to other platforms.
+It's been tested in OSX and Debian, pull requests for other platforms are welcome :)

 ## Demo